 XML Schema artifacts to be included in an MPD are normally modeled by NIEM «InformationModel» packages (see Subclause 7.2.1).
 Depending on the purpose of the «InformationModel» the artifact’s inclusion in the MPD is represented by a UML Usage stereotyped as «ExtensionSchemaDocument», «ReferenceSchemaDocument» or «SubsetSchemaDocument».

-Other artifacts to be included in the MPD are represented by Artifacts of corresponding types, related to the elements that correspond to their parents in the MPD calog by means of links or appropriately stereotyped Usages.
+Other artifacts to be included in the MPD are represented by Artifacts of corresponding types, related to the elements that correspond to their parents in the MPD catalog by means of links or appropriately stereotyped Usages.

 Relationships between MPDs may be representing by using a dependency between the packages with the «ModelPackageDescriptionRelationship» stereotype applied.